Troubleshooting Guide for BACnet MS/TP Networks

 Overview

-BACnet MS/TP (Master-Slave/Token-Passing) issues fall into three categories: physical wiring problems, device configuration errors, or protocol-level communication failures.
-Work through this checklist in order — most issues resolve at the physical layer.
+BACnet MS/TP is the serial RS-485 transport for BACnet.
+Most failures fall into three categories: physical wiring problems, device configuration errors, or protocol-level token-passing faults.
+Work through this checklist in order because most failures are still found at the physical layer.

 BACnet MS/TP network showing RS-485 trunk with token passing between masters, slave addressing, and common failure points